 The remaining 25 percent was allocated through a competitive grant process, in accordance with the Budget Act, which encouraged a focus on rural populations and underserved populations.
-Again, programs were encouraged to propose three-year projects that could not be used to supplant existing resources.
-Applications were released on September 1 and were due on October 22, 2021.
-The State Bar convened a webinar to answer potential applicants' questions and encourage participation.
-Thirty-four applications were received for competitive grants totaling \$33,800,000 combined-\$14,300,000 more than the anticipated funding available for the three years of this project.
+Thirty-four applications were received for competitive grants totaling \$33,800,000 combined-\$14,300,000 more than the anticipated funding for the three years of the project.
 Staff and the chair of the Homelessness Prevention Committee of the Legal Services Trust Fund Commission scored each proposal according to a scoring rubric approved by the committee.
 After reviewing proposals to assess project impact and strategies, organizational capacity, and focus on populations identified by the Legislature, the committee considered funding levels.

-On December 13, 2021, the Legal Services Trust Fund Commission approved competitive grants as recommended by its Homelessness Prevention Committee in the amounts set forth in Attachment B. The process and method of review is set forth in Link C: Memo to Legal Services Trust Fund Commission (Dec.
+On December 13, 2021, the Legal Services Trust Fund Commission approved competitive grants as recommended by its Homelessness Prevention Committee in the amounts set forth in Attachment A. The process and method of review is set forth in Link C: Memo to Legal Services Trust Fund Commission (Dec.
 13, 2021), Discuss and Approve 2022 Homelessness Prevention Competitive Grants.